Archives Search

 The Archives and Special Collections holds archival records and publications relating to the history of Mount Royal University, as well as other collections that support teaching and research.
 Collections include:

-Collections can be accessed during open hours in the Archives and Special Collections Reading Room (EL4330) in the Riddell Library and Learning Centre.
-Contacting us in advance can help us prepare for your visit, but is not required.
+Collections can be accessed during drop-in hours (below) in the Archives and Special Collections Reading Room (EL4330) in the Riddell Library and Learning Centre.

 Archival Instruction